 c.
-System for Monitoring Compliance with Laws and Regulations and Results of Investigation of any Instances of Non-Compliance d.
-Adequacy, Administration and Compliance with the Authority's Code of Ethics
+System for Monitoring Compliance with Laws and Regulations and Results of Investigation of Any Instances of Non-Compliance d.
+Adequacy, Administration and Compliance with CFX's Code of Ethics Ms. Angela J. Wallace, General Counsel detailed the internal controls for the adequacy, administration and compliance with CFX's Code of Ethics.

-Ms. Lumbard read Mr. Rodriguez's report regarding the system for monitoring compliance with laws and regulations, and results of investigation of any instances of non-compliance.
+Ms. Angela J. Wallace, General Counsel described the system for monitoring compliance with laws and regulations and results of investigation of any instances of non-compliance.